 English is what is known as a dense language, where meaning is often conveyed in fewer words than in a Latin-based language.

 Download this page as a PDF for your grammar and punctuation revision notes.

 It's and its

-This is the possessive pronoun, like 'my', 'your', and 'their'.
+'Its' is a possessive pronoun like 'my', 'your', and 'their'.
+Foe example: